CCBDA-UPC/Cloud-Computing-QuickStart/README.md

 ```

-Finally, Python strings can use either single or double quotation marks, and we can have quotation marks of one kind inside a string that uses the other kind (i.e. “He said ‘I enjoy Barcelona’.” ).
-Multiline strings are enclosed in triple double (or single) quotes  (“””).
+Finally, Python strings can use either single or double quotation marks, and we can have quotation marks of one kind inside a string that uses the other kind (i.e. "He said 'I enjoy Barcelona'." ).
+Multiline strings are enclosed in triple double (or single) quotes  (""").
 Another interesting feature is that Python supports Unicode out of the box, using the syntax u”This is a unicode string example”.
 To fill a string with values, we use the % operator and a tuple.
 Each %s gets replaced with an item from the tuple, left to right, and we can also use dictionary substitutions as we show in the following example:

 ```
 >>> MultiString = """ Example of